Skip to main content

 5.4.
 Test Results

-Use Enterprise-Grade Platforms: Our latest tests strongly recommend using models hosted on Amazon Bedrock, Google Vertex AI, or Microsoft Foundry rather than rate-limited consumer APIs.
+Use Enterprise-Grade Platforms: Our latest tests strongly recommend using models hosted on Amazon Bedrock, Gemini Enterprise Agent Platform, or Microsoft Foundry rather than consumer APIs.
 These platforms offer superior performance, better regional availability, and fewer rate-limit issues.

 Top Commercial Models (Accuracy)